Okabena Creek

 Okabena Creek is a 40 mi waterway in southern Minnesota.
 It is a tributary, via the short Diversion Creek, of Heron Lake, the outlet of which flows to the Des Moines River.
 Okabena Creek begins in Worthington, Minnesota, connecting by a ditch to the outlet of Okabena Lake, then flows northeast past the towns of Brewster and Okabena to the Heron Lake/South Heron Lake system.

-Okabena is the Sioux-language word meaning "Heron Lake".
+The name Okabena comes from Hoḳábena, a Dakota language term meaning "Heron hatching place".
+It is also the traditional Dakota name of nearby Heron Lake.